Types of Manuscripts

 Reaction articles are opinions on content published in the journal.
 They should describe the most important conclusions of the article they are commenting on; place the paper into context with the current state of the art; highlight controversial issues; when relevant, denote strengths and weaknesses of the article; and review questions that remain to be addressed.
 If a reaction is found acceptable, a copy will be sent to the author of the original article, if applicable; that author will have an opportunity to provide a rebuttal with new material that will be considered for publication along with the commentary.

-Commentaries (up to 1,500 words; rebutted; not peer-reviewed)
+Commentaries (up to 1,500 words; may be rebutted; not peer-reviewed)

 Commentaries are intended to present a thoughtful slant on a topic for which opinions in the literature are either controversial or undecided.
 The hope is that the readership will benefit from a new and unconventional viewpoint on a topic.
 The commentary manuscript must be concise and bring novel insights into a specific problem.
 Calls for special topic commentaries may be announced from time to time and include specific instructions.
-Do not include an abstract in your commentary (but do include a list of keywords).
+Do not include an abstract in your commentary, but do include a list of keywords.

 Book Reviews (750 to 1,000 words; not peer-reviewed)